-Exercise costs will not be reimbursed until an AAR/IP has been submitted.
+Exercise costs will not be considered for reimbursement until an AAR/IP is received by Cal OES.

 Procurement Standards and Written Procedures

 Subrecipients must conduct procurement utilizing documented local government procurement standards and procedures, or the federal procurement standards found in 2 C.F.R.
 Part 200, whichever is more strict.
 Procurement standards must also contain a written conflict of interest policy which reflect applicable federal, state, local, and tribal laws.